elizabethcd/FurnitureConverter/README.md

 This is a tool for use when converting Custom Furniture (CF) mods to either use Dynamic Game Assets (DGA) in the current 1.5.6 version of Stardew Valley, or Content Patcher (CP) in a future version of Stardew Valley.

-Right now, this is not finished, and may fail on some furniture types.
-It also does not add in anything beyond the basic furniture definition.
+Right now, this is not finished, and may fail if the CF json is formatted in an unexpected way.
+Feedback is welcome via Github issues or the Stardew Valley Discord (please include the exact error encountered and ideally the json file as well via smapi.io/json).

 ## How to Use